 President George W. Bush created USA Freedom Corps to build on the countless acts of service, sacrifice, and generosity that followed September 11.

-responsible for coordinating and scheduling volunteers and assists in
+Sergeant Brandon Claxton supervises the day-to-day operations of the program.
+Claxton is responsible for coordinating and scheduling volunteers and assists in VIPS training.

 Duties include database management, teaching training classes, crisis response, and assisting Animal Control.
 VIPS members also assist at community events such as the Fall Fun Festival, Santa Train, DWI Checkpoint operations, and National Night Out Against Crime.

 Team members attend regular meetings and training sessions provided by Sergeant Kintz on report writing, radio communications, vehicle searches, detention services, dispatch center procedures, and fire arms safety training.
-If you are interested in joining the VIPS Program or would like more information, please email Allen Kintz, or call 816-228-0178.
+If you are interested in joining the VIPS Program or would like more information call 816-228-0178.